-The Student Success Center (SSC) provides tutoring, academic coaching, writing help and support for career development (e.g., resumes, interview help, etc.).
+The student success center (SSC) provides tutoring, academic coaching, writing help and support for career development.
 The SSC offers individual and group study spaces, computers with access to a printer and a learning hub where some faculty hold office hours and workshops.
-Located in Room 201, the SSC is open whenever the College is open and staffed Monday through Friday from 8 a.m. to 4:30 p.m. during fall and spring semesters.
+The SSC is open whenever the College is open and staffed Monday through Friday from 8 a.m. to 4:30 p.m. during fall and spring semesters at the main campus.